hieuvp/xpath-html/README.md

 With the **XPath HTML**,
 it enabled us to use this powerful tool navigating through the **HTML DOM** by **XPath Expression**.

-If you want to learn more about the XPath and how to use different XPath expression for finding the complex or dynamic elements.
+If you want to learn more about the **XPath** and know how to use different **XPath Expression** for finding the complex or dynamic elements.
-Checkout this concise tutorial [here](https://github.com/hieuvp/learning-automation-tools/blob/master/xpath/README.md).
+Take a visit to this concise tutorial [here](https://github.com/hieuvp/learning-automation-tools/blob/master/xpath/README.md).

 <br />